TizianaAndreaOrlando/TizianaAndreaOrlando/README.md

 -Efficiency and effectiveness.

--I see teamwork as an opportunity to open your perspective about think.
+-I see teamwork as an opportunity to open an individual's mind.

 ### Goals 2021